MarsDoge/edk2/UnitTestFrameworkPkg/ReadMe.md

 MOCK_FUNCTION_DEFINITION(MockUefiLib, GetEfiGlobalVariable2, 3, EFIAPI);
 ```

-When creating the defintions, there are a few things to keep in mind.
+When creating the definitions, there are a few things to keep in mind.

 First, when using `MOCK_FUNCTION_DEFINITION`, some functions being mocked do
 not specify a calling convention.
 In this case, it is fine to leave the last